MihaiIon/planned__memory-lane-test/README.md

+# Implementation Details

+I am documenting my process in real-time.
+While I may not implement everything described here, I aim to provide as much transparency as possible.
+If I am uncertain about implementing a feature, I will denote it in quotes.

+> "If I have time, I will..."

+## Page Structure

+I chose a `<SideNavigation/>` to display the **logo** and a `<TopNavigation/>` for the profile picture.

+> The idea is that on smaller screens (tablet/phone), I can hide the side navigation and toggle it via a burger menu to overlay it on top of the content.

+I primarily used absolute positioning to anchor the navigations and content, ensuring the correct placement.
+Scrolling is enabled only for the content region (`<main />`).

+I generated a logo for fun with Midjourney.
+The app is named: **SharedMemories (SM)**.

+---

 # Planned coding challenge: Memory lane

 **Please avoid initiating pull requests on this repository or forking this repository.
 To submit your solution, either set up a repository on your own account or forward a zip file to the appropriate contact within our talent team.**